open-mmlab/mmpose/docs/tasks/3d_body_mesh.md

-# Preparations for 3d body mesh recovery
+# 3D Body Mesh Recovery Datasets

 It is recommended to symlink the dataset root to `$MMPOSE/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.